Installing ScriptX on client PCs

 Codebase referencing and use of the object

 ScriptX comes as standard in a single signed CAB file - smsx.cab.
-Smsx.cab is freely redistributable and is part of the freely-available Developer Resource kit.
+Smsx.cab is freely redistributable and and can be found on the Developer Downloads page.
 The CAB file should be placed on the web server and its location should be referenced by the codebase attribute of the <OBJECT> tag, as shown below:

 - Make sure that you provide the correct relative or fully-qualified (preferred) path to the CAB file and the correct version info (8,1,0,2) in your CODEBASE attributes.